Supermodel po-ukrainsky season 3

 The winner of the competition was 18-year-old Maria Grebenyuk.
 As part of her prizes, she received the opportunity to star on the cover of Pink Magazine in Ukraine, as well as become the face of Fresh Fashion Day of Ukrainian Fashion Week 2017, a contracts with K Models and a trip to New York City.

 Darya Maystrenko, Irina Rotar, Katya Svinarchuk, Oleksandra Litvin and Sasha Kugat would later return to compete for the tile in Top Model po-ukrainsky, cycle 7.
 Katya Svinarchuk was eliminated in Episode 1.
 Darya Maystrenko was eliminated in Episode 4 and was brought back in Episode 7.
 Irina Rotar was eliminated in Episode 5.
 Sasha Kugat quit the competition in Episode 7.
 Darya Maystrenko and Sasha Litvin finished as runner-ups.

+Series summary

+Casting

+From 16000 girls audition for this season, the selected applicants will get to meet the judges and in this season, each judges will choose 10 girls who they want to be on their team, narrowed down to 30 semi-finalists who received a callback.
+In contrast to the previous season, online submissions were allowed and the 3 girls with the most vote will automatically entered the top 30 and get to pick the team to entered.
+Of these 30, 15 were selected to be a part of the final cast.

+Destinations

+The destination for the season was in Kharkiv and Odesa in Ukraine.
+The semi-final for the show took place in international destination of Munich.